SINGAPORE: Her website, with its own personal domain name, is particularly polished and professional-looking.

 “Which means I offer my time and my attention.
 Whatever happens during that time is up to two adults’ consent,” she explained to Channel NewsAsia earlier this week.

-According to her website, Dalia was born in “a Mediterranean/Middle Eastern” country and speaks English, Turkish and French.
+According to her website, Dalia was born in “a Mediterranean/Middle Eastern” country.
 She has been in this line for only a couple of months, and is a new arrival in Singapore.

 “I am 100 per cent independent so I don't see why the police would have a problem with me,” said Dalia, when asked if she saw herself as falling foul of local laws.